alexsteinerde/docker-client-swift/README.md

 For further usage examples, please consider looking at the provided test cases.

+## Demo
+There are two demo applications.
+One for the usage as a [Mac app](https://github.com/alexsteinerde/docker-client-swift-mac-app) and one in an [Vapor environment on the server](https://github.com/alexsteinerde/docker-client-vapor-demo).

 ## Security Advice
-When using this in production, make sure you secure your appclication so no others can execute code.
-Otherwise the attacker could access your Docker environment and so all of the containers running in it.
+When using this in production, make sure you secure your application so no others can execute code.
+Otherwise, the attacker could access your Docker environment and so all of the containers running in it.

 ## License
 This project is released under the MIT license.
 See [LICENSE](LICENSE) for details.